 The second treasure of St. Louis Place is St. Louis Avenue which is straight up amazing through this part of town.
 There are several streets in St. Louis that should be heralded as some of the best in the nation, and this is one of them.
 You won’t believe how beautiful this is; and, imagine what could be with some investment and new ideas.
-Luckily, there’s a nomination for historic district designation in the works for St. Louis Place.
+In 2011 parts of the neighborhood were nominated for historic district designation.
 Let’s face it, it’s going to require tax credits and more to keep this beautiful area intact.

 A flyer produced by the Preservation Research Office:

 This is the first I’ve heard of the Griot Museum of Black History.
 It’s housed in a beautifully restored building right along St. Louis Avenue:

 The third charm of St. Louis Place is the former Columbia Brewery which was purchased by Falstaff in 1948 (from falstaffbrewing.com):